hashicorp/packer/website/source/partials/builder/vsphere/common/_ExportConfig-not-required.html.md

 -   `images` (bool) - Include image files (*.{iso,img})

--   `sha` (int) - Generate manifest using SHA 1, 256, 512 or 0 to skip
+-   `sha` (int) - Generate manifest using SHA 1, 256, 512 or use 0 to skip